16 Nov AUSTRALIA WILDFIRE FUND

 Australia’s river systems have been in long-term distress from drought, which has been exacerbated by recent wildfire and the need to utilise water for fire-fighting efforts.
 Our Australian freshwater turtles that rely entirely on the health of the river are at risk of completely disappearing.

-Hunter River Turtles are found only in the Hunter River and mostly to a short stretch at Moonan Flat.
-Aussie Ark staff are on the ground assessing the damages and collecting turtles from the previously dried up river.
+Hunter River turtles are found only in the Hunter River and mostly to a short stretch at Moonan Flat.
+For months, Aussie Ark staff have been on the ground assessing the damages and collecting turtles from the previously dried up river.
 Over 160 turtles have been relocated to deeper pools, with 30 being brought into care, due to malnourishment and the need for rehabilitation which Aussie Ark is providing.

-Aussie Ark will build an insurance population for this species to ensure its long-term survival and release back to a healthy Hunter river once it is possible.
+Aussie Ark is currently building an insurance population for this species to ensure its long-term survival and release back to a healthy Hunter river once it is possible.

-Considered one of the most unique species in the world, the platypus relies on the freshwater river system to provide its home, and food source.
-Due to the long-term decline of aquatic systems due to drought, the platypus habitat has collapsed during and following the bushfires with little to no remaining water in many rivers, no food availability, high bacteria levels in stagnant water, and severely impacted riverbanks.
+Considered one of the most unique species in the world, the platypus relies on the freshwater river system to provide its home and food source.
+Due to the long-term decline of aquatic systems as a result of the drought, the platypus’ habitat has collapsed during and following the bushfires with little to no remaining water in many rivers, no food availability, high bacteria levels in stagnant water, and severely impacted riverbanks.

 Nowadays, even with the rivers water level rising and the slow recovery of its habitat, the species remains in critical need of assistance in order to survive.